cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 encoding, equality, a one-way map, addition, negation, and the derived subtraction and (multi-)scalar multiplication.

-Decoding is a function from bytestrings to abstract elements with built-in validation, so that only the canonical encodings of valid elements are accepted.
+Decoding is a function from byte strings to abstract elements with built-in validation, so that only the canonical encodings of valid elements are accepted.
 The built-in validation avoids the need for explicit invalid curve checks.

-Encoding is a function from abstract elements to bytestrings so that all equivalent representations of the same element are encoded as identical bytestrings.
+Encoding is a function from abstract elements to byte strings so that all equivalent representations of the same element are encoded as identical byte strings.
 Decoding the output of the encoding function always succeeds and returns an equivalent element to the encoding input.

 The equality check reports whether two representations of an abstract element are equivalent.

-The one-way map is a function from uniformly distributed bytestrings of a fixed length to uniformly distributed abstract elements.
-This map is not invertible and is suitable for hash-to-group operations and to select random elements.
+The one-way map is a function from uniformly distributed byte strings of a fixed length to uniformly distributed abstract elements.
+This map is suitable for hash-to-group operations and to select random elements.
+The map is not intended to be invertible, but its one-way nature alone should not be relied on for security, as it's possible to find valid inputs for a given output.

 Addition is the group operation.
 The group has an identity element and prime order.
 Adding an element to itself as many times as the order of